AudioGroupCologne/wavefront-manual/src/ui/topbar.md

 ### Undo

-Undoes all changes occured in the last second.
+Undoes all changes occurred in the last second.

 ### Redo